ClaudiaRojasSoto/math_magicians/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 Math_Magicians <a name="about-project"></a>
+# 📖 math_magicians <a name="about-project"></a>

-> "Math_Magician" is a project that allows me to showcase my web development skills and expertise in React and UI/UX design.
+> "math_magicians" is a project that allows me to showcase my web development skills and expertise in React and UI/UX design.
 With a focus on engaging interfaces, I demonstrate proficiency in various aspects including wireframing, component creation, event handling, and API integration.
 The project embodies intuitive design principles and seamless functionality, delivering a captivating user experience.

 ## 🛠 Built With <a name="built-with"></a>